-Maths Mastery CPD has been implemented for teachers and teaching assistants across all phases.
-A focus on the structure of the lesson has been pivotal with a key 'I do, you do, we do' approach adopted to ensure no learners are left behind.
-Elicitation tasks and exit assessments have been embedded and this data as enabled the close monitoring of pupil progress across each sequence.
+Development of pedagogical practices have seen further development of the structure of the lesson.
+In Maths, a starting anchor task, a clear 'I do, we do, you do' approach and adaptive strategies ensure no learners are left behind.
+Elicitation tasks and exit assessments have been embedded and Freckle Star Assessments are used each term also.
+This data has enabled the close monitoring of pupil progress across each sequence.

-Monitoring by leaders indicate good engagement with the curriculum and a consistently strong curriculum intent.
-There has been strong provision for retrieval and targeted questioning to challenge and embed retrieval.
+On-going monitoring by leaders indicate good engagement with the curriculum and a strong curriculum intent.
 Meaningful tasks are crafted to enable each child to reach the intended outcomes.
-Monitoring shows that sequence of lessons is clear and knowledge builds upon knowledge from previous lessons.
+Monitoring shows that the sequence of lessons is clear and knowledge builds upon knowledge from previous lessons.

-Adult support has been assigned and clear outcomes set for targeted academic intervention.
-This was monitored by leaders to ensure there was clear impact and progress.
-Targeted support included assigned adult support to deliver personalised marking feedback in Maths and English, which supported children in embedding core learning and making next steps of progress.
+Adult support has been carefully deployed on a needs led basis with clear outcomes set for targeted academic intervention.
+Targeted support included assigned adult support to deliver pre-teaching and overlearning, which supported children in embedding core learning and making next steps of progress.
+Other key interventions include targeted marking feedback, precision teaching, reading interventions and SEMH support through Thrive.